rogerchan1226/cll/README.md

 # cll
-## C Language Learning record here!!
+cll means "C Language Learning".
+So this 'repo' only use for record C traning.

 ### 1. test01.c
-    * only for testing
+    > only for testing